-Table 4 below breaks down the Pillar 1 minimum capital requirement that the Company is required to hold as of 31st December 2021.
+The following table breaks down the minimum capital requirement that the Company is required to hold as of 31st December 2023.
 The Company's K-factor requirement is calculated in accordance with Articles 16 through to 33 of IFR.
-As stated in Article 11(1) of IFR, the Company is required to hold the higher of its K-factor requirement, fixed overhead requirement and permanent minimum capital requirement.
+As stated in Article 11(1) and Article 15 of IFR, the Company is required to hold the higher of its K-factor requirement, fixed overhead requirement and permanent minimum capital requirement.